Stuart Hamilton

 Robert Stuart Hamilton, CM, Hon.
 LL.D, A.R.C.T.
 (September 28, 1929 – January 1, 2017) was an award-winning Canadian accompanist, vocal coach, and opera producer based in Toronto.
 He was a well-known advocate of post-Baroque French opera.
-He was recognized nationally for his work as the longtime quiz master for CBC Radio's Saturday Afternoon at the Opera, he taught opera repertoire and diction at the University of Toronto.
+He was recognized nationally for his work as the longtime quiz master for CBC Radio's Saturday Afternoon at the Opera, and taught opera repertoire and diction at the University of Toronto.

-As one of Canada's top vocal coaches for over 65 years, he has inspired and coached generations of singers.
-As a piano accompanist, he had performed alongside internationally celebrated artists such as: Isabel Bayrakdarian, Mary Lou Fallis, Maureen Forrester, Elizabeth Benson Guy, Ben Heppner, Rosemarie Landry, Richard Margison, Dustin Lee Hiles, Stuart Howe, Lois Marshall, Roxolana Roslak, and Mary Simmons.
+As one of Canada's top vocal coaches for over 65 years, he inspired and coached many singers.
+As a piano accompanist, he performed alongside internationally celebrated artists such as Isabel Bayrakdarian, Mary Lou Fallis, Maureen Forrester, Elizabeth Benson Guy, Ben Heppner, Rosemarie Landry, Richard Margison, Dustin Lee Hiles, Stuart Howe, Lois Marshall, Roxolana Roslak, and Mary Simmons.

 Life and career

 Early life in Regina

 Born in Regina, Saskatchewan, in the city's General Hospital, Hamilton grew up in a house at 2325 Angus Street near what later became known as "The Crescents" neighbourhood His mother, Florence Hamilton (née Stuart; 1893–1983) was from North Dakota and worked as a nurse (she later remarried under the surname Twiss).
 His father, James Shire Hamilton (1897-1954), was from Galt, Ontario (now part of Cambridge), and worked as a corporate lawyer.
 Stuart was their fourth child after Peter, Dorothy and Douglas.
 A few years later, in 1937, the Hamilton household would welcome another addition, Patricia, known in the family as "Patsy", who would grow up to become a famous Canadian actor of "Anne of Green Gables" fame.

 Despite being born at the very beginning of the Great Depression in Canada, in the hardest-hit Prairie Provinces, Hamilton seems to have grown up in relative comfort and happiness.
 He went to Davin Public Elementary School near his family home.
 He attended and graduated high school at Regina Collegiate which later renamed Central Collegiate Institute, and is now closed.

 His first musical training was in the Lakeview Boys Choir in Regina, under the direction of Kay Hayworth.

 While in public school, he also took drama classes with Jean Brown in her private Drama School.
 His drama coach suggested he favour comedic roles over dramatic leads.

 In 1943, at the age of 14, his parents agreed to send him to piano lessons with Martha Somerville Allan.
 He continued studying with Allan for close to three years.